ls1intum/Themis/docs/admin/deployment.rst

   * Build and Delivery Pipeline:
     This pipeline is automatically triggered by changes in the ThemisML repository.
-It builds a docker image of the feedback-suggestion service with the ``docker-compose.production.yml`` and pushes it to Harbor.
+It builds a docker image of the feedback-suggestion service with the ``docker-compose.production.yml`` and pushes it to Harbor, the used artifactory.

   * Deploy Pipeline:
     This pipeline is manually triggered if a new software version shall be deployed to the server.
 It connects to the server